THIS WEEK'S SERVICES

 Originally formed as "a one off' to celebrate the Bishop's visitation in 1998 and then later being invited to sing at the Mayor's Mass, St. Patrick's Folk Group continues to go from strength to strength.

-The three vocalists, vocal/guitarist and bass guitarist all share a musical background, either being classically trained, semi-pro or ex professional.
-An uplifting and unique combined sound of Caribbean, Eastern European and rich English tones capture the cultural background of the five members... with a bit of Oldhamer and Mancunian thrown in for good measure!
+The three vocalists, vocal/guitarist all share a musical background, either being classically trained, semi-pro or ex professional.
+An uplifting and unique combined sound of Caribbean, Eastern European and rich English tones capture the cultural background of the members... with a bit of Oldhamer and Mancunian thrown in for good measure!

 Back to top